 US Air National Guard units flying the combat delivery C-130J variant are the 143rd Airlift Squadron, the Rhode Island Air National Guard unit at Quonset Point, and the 146th AS, the California Air National Guard squadron at Channel Islands ANGS.
 When activated by the US Forest Service, the 146th AW uses its C-130Js for aerial firefighting with the second generation Modular Aerial Firefighting System, or MAFFS 2.

-The extended fuselage C-130J is also flown by the active duty 37th Airlift Squadron at Ramstein AB, Germany; 41st AS at Little Rock AFB, Arkansas; and 39th AS and 40th AS at Dyess AFB, Texas.
+The extended fuselage C-130J is also flown by the active duty 37th Airlift Squadron at Ramstein AB, Germany; 41st AS and 61st AS at Little Rock AFB, Arkansas; and 39th AS and 40th AS at Dyess AFB, Texas.
 Dyess, with twenty-eight assigned aircraft operates the largest C-130J fleet in the world.
 The 815th AS, the Air Force Reserve Command unit at Keesler AFB, Mississippi, flies the short fuselage C-130J.

 Training for nearly all US and international C-130J aircrews and maintainers takes place at Little Rock AFB, Arkansas.
 Instructors with the 48th Airlift Squadron at Little Rock are responsible for C-130J aircrew training.